microsoft/DbgShell/ReadMe.md

   are so many is because there aren't viable alternatives.
-* Existing attempts at providing a better interface (such as [PowerDbg](http://powerdbg.codeplex.com/)) are based on "scraping" and text parsing, which is hugely limiting (not to mention idealogically annoying) and thus are not able to fulfill the promise of a truly better interface (they are only marginally better, at best).
+* Existing attempts at providing a better interface (such as [PowerDbg](http://powerdbg.codeplex.com/)) are based on "scraping" and text parsing, which is hugely limiting (not to mention ideologically annoying) and thus are not able to fulfill the promise of a truly better interface (they are only marginally better, at best).
 * Existing attempts to provide an easier way to write a debugger extension are merely a